 Military personnel are of course subjected to pronounced injuries, often requiring surgery.
 One can see why analgesic opioids will be prescribed.
 However, the addictive nature of these drugs raises serious concern.
 The author of “Pain Management…” found a direct correlation between the introduction to opioids and their subsequent misuse, meaning use without a prescription or in greater quantities than prescribed.
 The Department of Defense mounted a comprehensive study, unearthing that opioid misuse nearly tripled from 2005-2008.
 As one example, fully 21% of active Army personnel admitted to having abused opioids in the previous year.

-Fentanyl can cause, on the short term, side effects such as nausea, trouble breathing, and constipation.
-Over the long term, one of the biggest dangers of use of this opioid is developing a tolerance and having trouble feeling joy or pleasure when not under the influence.
+Fentanyl can cause, on the short term, side effects such as nausea, trouble breathing, and constipation9.
+Over the long term, one of the biggest dangers of the use of this opioid is developing tolerance and having trouble feeling joy or pleasure when not under the influence.

-Another danger, of course, is overdose, which is often deadly.
+Another danger, of course, is an overdose, which is often deadly.

-Withdrawals from trying to quit fentanyl includes symptoms such as involuntary movements, insomnia, cold flashes, and bone pain, according to the National Institute on Drug Abuse.
+Withdrawals from trying to quit fentanyl includes symptoms such as involuntary movements, insomnia, cold flashes, and bone pain, according to the National Institute on Drug Abuse8.

-The medical name for this popular opioid is oxycodone, a derivative of thebaine, an opiate alkaloid and a part of the poppy plant.
+The medical name for this popular opioid is oxycodone, a derivative of thebaine, an opiate alkaloid and a part of the poppy plant13.

 People seek out OxyContin for the feelings of relaxation and euphoria it creates.
-According to the 2017 Report, Drugs of Abuse, published by the DEA (Drug Enforcement Association), abuse of OxyContin takes the form of dissolving tablets and injecting them; or putting a tablet on a sheet of foil, heating it with a flame and inhaling the vapors.
+According to the 2017 Report, Drugs of Abuse>, published by the DEA (Drug Enforcement Association)11, abuse of OxyContin takes the form of dissolving tablets and injecting them; or putting a tablet on a sheet of foil, heating it with a flame and inhaling the vapors.

 Damage done by prolonged Oxy use includes constriction of papillary muscles (which are in the heart’s ventricles); severe liver damage; constipation; respiratory depression.